HKuz/fCCCalculator/README.md

-# fCCCalculator
+# fCC Calculator

-freeCodeCamp Front-End Development Calculator Project.
+freeCodeCamp front-end development project to build a calculator.

 <!--See the [page here](https://hkuz.github.io/fCCCalculator/). -->